 your trash as space in our trucks permits.
 Unfortunately, trees and

-greenery collected after February 2 will not be composted.
+greenery collected after the dates above will not be composted.

 As a reminder, apartment and condominium buildings with four or more units are required to provide their tenants with solid waste collections (this includes leaves and holiday trees/greenery).

 Please do not put the trees in plastic or cloth bags.
-Trees collected through February 2 (and those brought to the Fort Totten and Benning Road transfer stations) will be chipped and composted.
-Any trees not collected by February 2 will be picked up as space in the trash trucks allow over the following weeks.
+Trees collected through the dates above (and those brought to the Fort Totten and Benning Road transfer stations) will be chipped and composted.
+Any trees not collected by the dates above will be picked up as space in the trash trucks allow over the following weeks.

 .
 Click here for locations, updated information and more details.